Leafwing-Studios/fop-rules/docs/rules/combat/acting-in-combat/reactions.md

 ## Block

 Whenever you would be hit by an attack (after seeing the initial results of the attack), you may use the Block reaction.
-If you do, you **block** all attacks made against you until the end of the current turn.
+If you do, make a Prowess (Endurance) skill check.
+If your skill check result is at least 10, you **block** all attacks made against you until the end of the current turn.
 Halve the efficacy of blocked attacks made against you.

+If your skill check result is at least 20, refund your reaction as well.

 ## Dodge